 Hello and welcome,

-Hi, I’m Libby.
-I am a writer, student of history, ancestral researcher, nurturer of heart leaders, educator, and story teller.
+I am an ancestral researcher, historian, nurturer of heart leaders, educator, and writer.
 Born in Melbourne, I am currently based in Perth where I work at Curtin University.
-I am in the final year of my Bachelor of Arts (History) degree studying at the University of Tasmania.
+In 2024 I completed my Bachelor of Arts (History major) at the University of Tasmania.

-My main areas of historical interest and research are quite often inspired by the life experiences and rich cultural heritage of my ancestors.
+My work explores trans-generational influence, ancestral narratives and the ensuing interconnectedness between people and place (historically, genetically and spiritually).
+Main areas of historical interest and research are inspired by the life experiences and rich cultural heritage of my ancestors.
 I am drawn to the land, culture and history of Scotland, Ireland and England (circa 18th – 19th century).

 I am on a personal journey to bring kindness, wholeness, and acceptance to our life experience.